evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 **Option 1**.
 Use autocomplete.

-You can use the autocomplete in Python to see available fields inside a specific Metric.
+You can use autocomplete in interactive Python environments (like Jupyter notebook or Colab) to see available fields inside a specific Metric.
 They appear as you start typing the `.fields.` path for a specific Metric.

 ![](../.gitbook/assets/monitoring/metric_fields_autocomplete-min.png)